Yoshimasa Hayashi: As Minister for Foreign Affairs

 In November 2021 he was appointed as the Minister for Foreign Affairs in the Second Kishida Cabinet.
 Hayashi was the first Japanese foreign minister to attend a NATO foreign ministers meeting in Brussels in April 2022.

 As Chief Cabinet Secretary

 Hayashi left cabinet in the September 2023 reshuffle and became subcommittee chairman of the LDP Tax Commission, but in December he returned to cabinet as Chief Cabinet Secretary after the resignation of Hirokazu Matsuno.

 On 3 September 2024, Hayashi announced his campaign for LDP leadership.
-He lost and was eliminated in the first round voting with 8.84% of votes, ranking the fourth.
+He lost and was eliminated in the first round voting with 8.84% of votes in fourth place.
 New Prime Minister Shigeru Ishiba retained Hayashi as Chief Cabinet Secretary in his cabinet.

+As Minister of Internal Affairs and Communications

+On October 21, 2025, he was appointed Minister of Internal Affairs and Communications in the Takaichi Cabinet.

 Personal life

 He likes karaoke and golf.
 He plays the guitar and keyboard with LDP colleagues in a band called Gi!nz.